The dsTest Diameter Dictionary feature allows you to define sets of message templates against which some or all messages can be validated.

-The Diameter Dictionary can be configured to verify functional compliance to all supported specifications.
-This capability is highly optimized to run under moderate load levels, which supports compliance validation under load conditions.
+These dictionaries can be configured to verify functional compliance to all supported specifications and applications, and is highly optimized to run under moderate load levels, which supports compliance validation under load conditions.

 To aid configuration of test scenarios, the Diameter Dictionary and dsTest Help are cross-referenced on a protocol basis to allow easy correlation between the schema element and the AVPs and messages that the schema element may affect.